 What if you could play a pivotal role in providing diabetes care that makes a real difference to patients and helps to tackle the rising costs in the NHS?

 At Warwick Medical School we want to celebrate this 70th year of the NHS.
 The NHS has had a significant impact on health in the UK and we would like to make our own contribution towards tackling one of the biggest challenges we currently face – diabetes.
-So for this academic year (2018/19) we would like to offer all NHS employees a 25% bursary to undertake some of our diabetes courses, and a 50% bursary for those working in the West Midlands.
+So for this academic year we would like to offer all NHS employees a 25% bursary to undertake our Certificate in Diabetes Care (CIDC).
+Find out more.

 Meet our staff